hashicorp/consul-esm/README.md

 // The client key file to use for talking to HTTPS checks. https_key_file = ""

+// Client address to expose API endpoints.
+Required in order to expose /metrics endpoint for Prometheus.
+Example: "127.0.0.1:8080" client_address = ""

 // The method to use for pinging external nodes.
 Defaults to "udp" but can
 // also be set to "socket" to use ICMP (which requires root privileges). ping_type = "udp"